 Also in step 9, it is indicated that “the user may update or change the AI/ML inference task.
 The updates are sent to the MF/MRF via the application data channel”, without further details.
 Furthermore, in step 10, it is indicated that “the MF/MRF updates the AI/ML inference task accordingly and continues the inference”.

 We identified that there’re several open issues here to be resolved before adopting it in the normative work.
 Firstly, the procedures between UE1 and IMS functional entities (e.g. MF) are unclear.
 Also, as clarified in SA2 specs that MRF does not a play role for Data Channel, it was removed from 23.228 a while ago.
 The MRF from text should be removed.

+In S4-252075, it was agreed to work based on the common call flows, shown as below: